buildtesters/buildtest/docs/module_subcommand.rst

   STATUS: PASSED - Testing module: xds/20161205

-buildtest will attempt to load each module from module-tree individually, in case of you have Hierarchical-Module-Naming-Scheme (HMNS) this may not work where some modules depend on other modules to be loaded in advance.
+buildtest will attempt to run ``module load`` against each module to verify modules are working properly.

-You may specify multiple module trees in ``BUILDTEST_MODULE_ROOT`` for testing ``buildtest module --module-load-test`` but you may run module conflicts if two or more trees consist of same module file.
-In that case, you may be testing module file that may be first in ``MODULEPATH``.
+You may specify multiple module trees using ``BUILDTEST_MODULE_ROOT`` for testing ``buildtest module --module-load-test`` but you may run into module clashing if you have two or more occurrence of module file in two or more trees.
+In that case, you may be testing ``module load`` for module file that comes first in ``MODULEPATH``.

 To use this feature properly, it is best to use this with one module tree at a time.